camillaabalzarotti/BSP_project/README.md

 It focuses on identifying variations in EEG spectral power and functional connectivity (coherence) across different frequency bands and brain regions.

-🔗 A more detailed explanation is available in the pdf located in the presentation folder.
+🔗 A more detailed explanation is available at 'presentation.pdf' located in the 'docs' folder.

 ## Goals
 * Understand how brain activity shifts from rest to task-based engagement.